 Aarhus, the open-air museum is a reserved area that showcases the ancient local houses and living habits.
 Most of the buildings here have a history of hundreds of years, with obvious characteristics of Central Europe.
 There are many houses here to show the life scenes of the residents at that time, and I feel a sense of trance through time.

 Super powerful oh, the architecture is very fresh, nice dress, beautiful.

-The Open-air Museum, also known as the Old City Museum, mainly reflects the life and production of the Old City of Aarhus from the 1950s to the 1990s through dozens of old houses, interior decorations and wax figures.
-This is an important place to learn about Denmark's economic rise and the changes in people's minds.
+The Open Air Museum is also known as the Old City Museum.
+It mainly reflects the life and production situation here from the 1950s to the 90s through dozens of old houses in the Old City of Aarhus, as well as internal decorations and wax figures of figures.
+This is an important place to understand the rise of the Danish economy and the changes in people's thinking.

 This retro museum is based on the theme of retro.
 Every staff inside is dressed in retro clothes, giving people a sense of shuttle and space of the times.
 Although the theme is retro, it gives people a very fresh feeling, because there are some buildings with a sense of time, such as some windmills, and the wall tiles of those buildings have traces of time.